Eruzai/snake-client/README.md

 - comments and keybindings can be changed within the constants.js file of the client's directory.

+- to enable continuous movement of the snakes change line 57 of the constants.js file in the server "src" directory to be a value of true instead of false.

 - to enable the scoreboard comment out (add // to the beginning of) line 98 and delete the "//" at the beginning of line 97 of the UserInterface.js file held by the server "src" directory.

 - paste the following code just after line 29 of the RemoteInterface.js file held by the server "src" directory to enable a message to be broadcast to each existing player when a new player joins!